About the Program

 The MFA program in Theater/Acting provides holistic actor training modeled after the conservatory approach.
 We are interested in actors with professional resumes who are willing to commit to a three-year regimen of study and performance.
 A twofold objective guides the graduate Acting program: assist professional actors in breaking through patterns or habits that have been holding back artistic growth; and develop a method for training that enables actors to effectively articulate the process to the student.

 Time Limit for Degree Completion: 3 years

 Campus Location: Main

-Full-Time/Part-Time Status: Students complete the degree program through classes offered during daytime hours, as well as evening classes.
+Full-Time/Part-Time Status: Students complete the degree program through classes offered at convenient times of the day and evening.

 Interdisciplinary Study: Students are able to take some coursework with graduate students in Film and Media Arts and may participate, on a voluntary basis, in independent films directed by graduate and undergraduate directors in Film and Media Arts.

-Affiliation(s): Temple theater students have the opportunity to intern with many of the numerous professional theaters in Philadelphia, including the Arden Theatre, the Philadelphia Theatre Company, the Walnut Street Theatre, and the Wilma Theater.
+Affiliation(s): Temple theater students have the opportunity to intern with many of the numerous professional theaters in Philadelphia, including the Arden Theatre Company, Philadelphia Theatre Company, the Walnut Street Theatre, and The Wilma Theater.